msouth44/Meg-South/age_nobel_winners-3.md

-This sample of code showases the use of seaborn to create a scatter plot.
+This sample of code showcases the use of seaborn to create a scatter plot.
 The trendline shows the relationship between age of the recipiant and the year they recieved their Nobel Prize.

 ```python